ViktorJT/GraphCMS-Tools/packages/exporter/README.md

 # Exporter

-This package is part of a [collection of tools](https://github.com/ViktorJT/GraphCMS-Tools) to work more effectively with data using [GraphCMS](https://graphcms.com/).
+This package is part of a [collection of tools](https://github.com/ViktorJT/GraphCMS-Tools) to work more effectively with data in bulk using [GraphCMS](https://graphcms.com/).

 ## Getting Started